SAP/spartacus-docs/_pages/dev/features/asm.md

 Assisted Service Module (ASM) enables customer service personnel to provide real-time customer sales and service support using the storefront.
 For more information, refer to the [ASM section on SAP Help Portal](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/1905/en-US/8b571515866910148fc18b9e59d3e084.html)

-Spartacus now supports the ASM functionality that allows customer emulation by sales support agents throug the Spartacus storefront.
+Spartacus now supports the ASM functionality that allows customer emulation by sales support agents through the Spartacus storefront.

 ## Requirements